soffes/blog/published/2008-09-20-five-instead-of-four/five-instead-of-four.markdown

+---
-# Five instead of Four
+title: Five instead of Four
+categories: life
+---

 So someone just called me at 1:30am and woke me up.
 They were trying to order pizza from Pizza Shuttle in Norman, OK about 40 minutes from my apartment.